qmx/as-archetypes/jboss-html5-mobile-archetype/src/main/resources/archetype-resources/README.md

 Running the QUnit tests
 ============================

-QUnit is a JavaScript unit testing framework used and built by jQuery.This application include a set of QUnit tests in order to verify JavaScript that is core to this HTML5 application.
+QUnit is a JavaScript unit testing framework used and built by jQuery.
+This application includes a set of QUnit tests in order to verify JavaScript that is core to this HTML5 application.
 Executing QUnit test cases is quite easy.
-Simply load the following HTML is a browser.

-    <app-root>/src/test/qunit/index.html
+First, make sure the server is running and the project has been deployed as some of the tests will be testing the functionality of the services.
+Then, simply load the following HTML in a browser.

+    <project-root>/client/src/test/qunit/index.html

 For more information on QUnit tests see http://docs.jquery.com/QUnit